ducalex/retro-go/README.md

 # Acknowledgements
-- The NES/GBC/SMS emulators were originally from the "Triforce" fork of the [official Go-Play firmware](https://github.com/othercrashoverride/go-play).
+- The NES/GBC/SMS emulators and base library were originally from the "Triforce" fork of the [official Go-Play firmware](https://github.com/othercrashoverride/go-play) by crashoverride, Nemo1984, and many others.
 - The [HuExpress](https://github.com/kallisti5/huexpress) (PCE) emulator was first ported to the GO by [pelle7](https://github.com/pelle7/odroid-go-pcengine-huexpress/).
-- The Lynx emulator is an adaptation of the [libretro-handy](https://github.com/libretro/libretro-handy).
+- The Lynx emulator is an adaptation of [libretro-handy](https://github.com/libretro/libretro-handy).
 - The aesthetics of the launcher were inspired (copied) from [pelle7's go-emu](https://github.com/pelle7/odroid-go-emu-launcher).
 - [miniz](https://github.com/richgel999/miniz) For zipped ROM and zlib API
 - [luPng](https://github.com/jansol/LuPng) For basic PNG decoding
+- PCE cover art is from Christian_Haitian.

 # License